openjournals/gh-action-juliacon-pdf-generation/README.md

-# gh-action-juliacon-pdf-generation
+# Open Journals :: JuliaCon paper generation

-GitHub action to compile a pdf for the JuliaCon proceedings from a .tex source file
+GitHub action to compile pdf files for the [JuliaCon proceedings](https://proceedings.juliacon.org/) from a `.tex` source file